 - Now, jump once more to bring your feet and arms together and land in the starting position.

-- Lie down on your mat with your back properly pressed against it and your knees bent with your feet flat on the floor.
+- Lie down on your mat with your back properly pressed against it and knees bent with your feet flat on the floor.

 - Now, place your hands behind your head with your elbows pointing out.
 Raise your head so that you’re looking at your knees.
 Ensure that you’re not tucking your neck in.